gh0stwizard/plwrd/README.md

                            - default is 4
   --max-load arg           max number of queued commands per worker
                            - default is 1
+  --max-idle arg           max number of idle worker processes
+                           - default is 4
 Security options:
   --home [-H] arg          working directory after fork
                            - default: root directory
   --chroot-dir [-C] arg    chroot directory
                            - works only when the program is started under root
-                           - you have to copy apps and libs to this directory --euid arg               drop privileges to this user id
+                           - you have to copy apps and libs to this directory --euid [-U] arg          drop privileges to this user id
                            - default is nobody
 Logging options:
   --debug                  be verbose